alicemunsal/dohex/DoHex2.md

 Today, Software developers try to create abstract model of the problem domain by focusing on classes and their relationships as taught in school.
 Hence, they tend to neglect to understand the properties of data.

 Data-oriented design forces you to think about your data first and foremost: what it is, what is its shape and size, how it is processed and how it flows between the different stages of your program.
-DOD's standpoint is spreating data from behavior
+DOD's standpoint is to sepa data from behavior.

 If we decouple data and behavior;
 . we can focus on data and transformations instead of the abstract idealized model.